napari/cookiecutter-napari-plugin/PROMPTS.md

 The default for this prompt is `"n"`.
 If you choose `"n"` for this prompt, you will have to manually manage your version numbers when you create new releases of your plugin package.
 You can do this in `setup.cfg` under the `version` field.
 Choosing `"n"` at this prompt will add `version = 0.0.1` to your `setup.cfg`.
+If you plan for users to `pip install` your plugin directly from your GitHub repository by pointing to a release asset e.g. a source code archive, your users, you may want to choose this option.

 If you choose `"y"` for this prompt, versions will be automatically managed by `setuptools_scm` when you make commits to your `git` repository.
+This option typically requires the least effort to manage versioning for your package.
 Note that in order to use this option, you must at the very least run `git init` in your package's root directory.
-If you are not familiar with `git`, or cannot guarantee it will be installed on your users' machines, you should choose `"n"` for this prompt, and manually manage your package versions.

 ## docs_tool